bauwenst/TkTkT/README.md

 There are wrapper classes for tokenisers under `tktkt.models.huggingface` and for normalisers/pretokenisers under `tktkt.preparation.huggingface`.

+Note also that the `tokenizers` package actually lacks most of the logic which the HuggingFace ecosystem uses for tokenisation.
+Both the main tokenisation interface (`PretrainedTokenizer`/`PretrainedFastTokenizer`) as well as deserialisation (`AutoTokenizer`) live in `transformers`, not `tokenizers`.
+So let's consider the union of both.

 Here's a non-exhaustive list of reasons:
+1. The `tokenizers` package offers very few core models (basically only BPE and KudoPiece, which [`sentencepiece`](github.com/google/sentencepiece) already offers and actually keeps updated), yet there exist many more in the literature.
+The likelihood that someone who knows the literature comes along to implement all of them in Rust or C++ is rather low.
-1. The HuggingFace `tokenizers` package has horrifically un(der)documented Python interfaces.
-Some classes even accept arguments that aren't in their signature.
+2. The HuggingFace `tokenizers` package has horrifically un(der)documented Python interfaces.
+   - Some `tokenizers` classes even accept arguments that aren't in their signature.
+   - Your IDE cannot know what type the result of `AutoTokenizer` is, and thus you can never have autocompletion on it.
-2. The `tokenizers` package is implemented in Rust and hence there is no possibility of inspecting implementations in any Python IDE.
-And given that the implementations are buggy, this is a massive problem.
+3. The `tokenizers` package is implemented in Rust.
+This has at least two big issues with it:
+   - There is no possibility of inspecting implementations in any Python IDE.
+   - Some of the responsibilities of existing Python code in `transformers` for tokenisation are unfortunately delegated to the Rust codebase when it is used, and thus re-implemented in `tokenizers`.
+This means HuggingFace should maintain parallel implementations, but of course, Python and Rust engineers are different people, and thus the codebases have become desynchronised.
+So, some constructor arguments do work for some tokenisers whilst doing nothing for others.
+   - One example of a bug: the `tokenizers` package's RoBERTa BPE implementation [removes the highest-priority merge from the tokeniser](https://github.com/huggingface/transformers/blob/9b5a6450d481b0f02834684ffd8b3ba4cbbd6fe0/src/transformers/models/roberta/tokenization_roberta.py#L194) unless the merge file is preceded by a `#version` tag?
+This doesn't conform to [the BPE standard](https://github.com/rsennrich/subword-nmt/), and almost cost me a paper.
-3. The `transformers` package forces special tokens (`<|endoftext|>`, `[CLS]`, `[SEP]`, ...) to be treated as if they are user input.
+4. The `transformers` package forces special tokens (`<|endoftext|>`, `[CLS]`, `[SEP]`, ...) to be treated as if they are user input.
 That's a security vulnerability.
    - Special tokens should _never_ be treated like text.
 They should be seen as IDs without a name.
 They are purely for adding extra embedding vectors to the input of a downstream language model.
    - Yet, in the `PreTrainedTokenizerBase` class, specials must be declared using _only a string_ with _no identifier_, and the point at which these strings receive their identifier is when they are run through the _exact same_ method that converts the tokens from user input to identifiers.
-4. The `tokenizers` interface does not allow separating preprocessing from the actual tokenisation algorithm.
+5. The `tokenizers` interface does not allow separating preprocessing from the actual tokenisation algorithm.
    - The `PreTrainedTokenizerBase` class, from which the "slow" (Pythonic) `PreTrainedTokenizer` and "fast" (Rustic) `PreTrainedTokenizerFast` classes both inherit, only declares an end-to-end `.tokenize()` method (equivalent to TkTkT's `.prepareAndTokenise()`).
 The interface for these subclasses is different enough that both lack features of the other: